Francis Gary Powers: Early life and education

 Powers was born August 17, 1929, in Jenkins, Kentucky, the son of Oliver, a coal miner, and his wife Ida.
 Powers was the only boy among the family's six children.
 Oliver, who often struggled to make ends meet, wanted his son to be a physician.
 When Powers was fourteen, he rode in a Piper Cub airplane at a state fair in West Virginia, sparking his fascination with aviation.

 During World War II, the Powers family briefly moved to Detroit, where Oliver had taken a job at a defense plant, before returning to Grundy, Virginia, where Powers finished high school.
 Powers then entered Milligan College as a pre-med student, but switched majors to biology and chemistry in his third year.
 He graduated with a Bachelor of Science degree in 1950.
-Powers married Barbara Gay Moore in Newnan, Georgia, on April 2, 1955.

 United States Air Force

 Powers enlisted in the United States Air Force in October 1950, initially working as a photo lab technician.
 He was accepted for flight training in November 1951, and was commissioned as a second lieutenant in December 1952 after completing advanced training on T-33 and F-80 aircraft at Williams Air Force Base in Arizona.
 While assigned to gunnery school at Luke Air Force Base, a bout of appendicitis delayed his training, and the Korean War ended by the time he graduated.

 Powers was then assigned to the 468th Strategic Fighter Squadron at Turner Air Force Base, Georgia, as a Republic F-84 Thunderjet pilot.
-In October 1953, Powers was trained at Sandia Base in loading and dropping nuclear weapons from fighter aircraft, and in July 1954 was promoted to first lieutenant.
+In October 1953, Powers was trained at Sandia Base in loading and dropping nuclear weapons from fighter aircraft, and in July 1954, was promoted to first lieutenant.
 Powers hoped to become a commercial airline pilot when his enlistment ended in December 1955, but decided to stay in the Air Force when he discovered he was, at the age of 26-and-a-half, at the age limit for commercial training.